DINA-Web/proxy-docker/README.md

 		  - VIRTUAL_HOST=beta-sso.dina-web.net
 		  - LETSENCRYPT_EMAIL=dina@mail.dina-web.net

+If you have already certs (wildcard certs for example), you put those in the ./certs directory so those are used instead of letsencrypt-generated certs.

+If you need special headers across services, for example for "cors" purposes, add them in `./conf/dina.conf`.

 # Good to know

 The proxy is a singleton (it binds on and accepts traffic on port 80 and 443 only, re-routing it) so it shouldn't run in multiple instances.
 Therefore it can have a "global" server-wide container name, such as "proxy".